keboola/connection-docs/tutorial/onboarding/usage-blueprint/index.md

 > This helps give the administrators the extra information they need to create the project.*

 #### User termination
 Terminated users must be manually removed from all projects they are members of.
-Keboola Organization administrators can use telemetry data
+Keboola organization administrators can use telemetry data
 (see the [**Keboola Governance Guide**](/tutorial/onboarding/governance-guide/) for more details) to determine which projects to remove them from.

 Or, project owners can remove the terminated user themselves.